Water is integral to what we do and vital to the longevity of BHP. We depend on access to water and cannot operate without it.

 Our approach and position

-Our vision in our Water Stewardship Position Statement is supported by our Water Stewardship Strategy which was adopted in FY2017 to improve our management of water, increase transparency and contribute to the resolution of shared water challenges.
+vision in our Water Stewardship Position Statement is supported by our Water Stewardship Strategy which was adopted in FY2017 to improve our management of water, increase transparency and contribute to the resolution of shared water challenges.
 The strategy was reviewed in FY2022 to ensure it remains effective and continues to align with ambitions of our business and society.
 The review resulted in refinements to our FY2017 strategy and corresponding minor updates to our Water Stewardship Position Statement.
-The current version of the strategy’s pillars is shown below.
+Our strategy’s pillars are shown below.

 Setting targets on critical metrics helps us focus our efforts, monitor progress and hold ourselves accountable.
 We have had water-specific public targets for more than 15 years.
 These have evolved from targets that were set from the top down, based on intensity metrics (water used per tonne of product), to a combination of risk-based targets and absolute volume reduction targets to regional context-based water targets (CBWTs).